cam-inc/pde.js/packages/core/README.md

 export const Simple = createPlugin(<Plugin />);
 ```

 Create files for completing to setup.
-We recommend to use `vite` for hosting locally.
+We recommend using `vite` for hosting locally.

 ```html
 <!DOCTYPE html>